Provisioning Citrix ADC instances

 Check Manage through internal network to enable an independent internal always-on connectivity between the SDX Management Service and the VPX instance.

-Select an IPv4 or IPv6 address or both IPv4 and IPv6 addresses to access the Citrix VPX instance for management purpose.
+Select an IPv4 or IPv6 address or both IPv4 and IPv6 addresses to access the Citrix VPX instance for the management purpose.
 A Citrix ADC instance can have only one management IP (also called NSIP).
 You cannot remove an NSIP address.

 Assign a netmask, default gateway, and next hop to Management Service for the IP address.